 “As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.”

 I know it can be scary, overwhelming, and you might feel a little lost; please don’t.
-Know that myself, and almost every mom I ever met through homeschooling at some point felt the same way.
-You CAN do this, and there is a beautiful journey ahead of you; God already has planned out for you and your precious kiddos.
-Enjoy the beautiful ride, and there are no better faces to see looking back at you every minute of it.
+Know that me and almost every mom I ever met through homeschooling – at some point felt the same way.
+You can do this, and there is a beautiful journey ahead of you.

 Here are a few books with fantastic encouragement, tips, and Christian homeschool philosophies that I think are worthwhile reads.